thegreyd/Shell/README.md

-Implement the micro-shell, ush (ie, μ-shell).
+A micro-shell, ush (ie, μ-shell), modeled after csh.

 Description:
 Implement the Unix shell described in the accompanying man page.
-Do not to implement job control.
-Therefore, do not implement the following:

-    the fg command,
-    the bg command,
-    the kill command,
-    the jobs command, or
-    the & operator.

     Summary of details enumerated in the manual page (in order of appearance): rc file (~/.ushrc)